UnexomWid/UnexomWid/README.md

 Techie, programmer.
 Member of the [Exom Developers](https://github.com/exom-dev).

-I like to build my own stuffFor more information, visit [my website](https://uw.exom.dev).
+I like to build my own stuff.
+For more information, visit [my website](https://uw.exom.dev).

 ### Projects